 - Graduate Council Representative: All Doctoral students and Master's students who are writing a thesis (as well as all MAIS students) are required to include a Graduate Council Representative on their committee.
 The Graduate Council Representative (GCR) serves in the role of impartial committee member who advocates for the student and insures that all rules governing committee procedures are followed.
 They must be present at your final defense of your thesis and are strongly encouraged to attend program meetings.
 GCRs are required at MAIS degree program meetings.
 You must select a GCR from the list generated by the online GCR list generation tool.
 After you have identified a representative, indicate on the list the faculty member serving in that role.
 You must then return the list to Graduate School by emailing it to [email protected], dropping it off in person to Heckart Lodge, or sending it through campus mail.
 Faculty can learn more about being a GCR on the GCR guidelines page.
 Watch a video about how finding a GCR:

 - EdD, PhD: A minimum of five members of the Graduate Faculty, including two from the major department/program, one from each declared minor field, and a Graduate Council Representative are required.
 The major professor is one of the two members representing the major department/program.
+The committee can be completed with graduate faculty from other programs who have been nominated to serve on doctoral committees for the student’s program.

 - MA, MBE, MCoun, Meng, MFA, MHP, MMP, MNR, MS, MocE, MPP, PSM: